mariadb-corporation/skysql-api-cli/docs/rst/skysqlcli_get_topologies.rst

 ::

   -h, --help                  help for topologies
-  -p, --product string   MariaDB SkySQL product used to filter list of topologies
+  -t, --service-type string   MariaDB SkySQL service-type used to filter list of topologies

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~